moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

         place->properties().configureInitFrom(mtc::Stage::PARENT,
                                               { "eef", "group", "ik_frame" });

 This next stage generates the poses used to place the object and compute the inverse kinematics for those poses - it is somewhat similar to the ``generate grasp pose`` stage from the pick serial container.
 We start by creating a stage to generate the poses and inheriting the task properties.
-We specify the pose where we want to place the object with a ``PoseStamped`` message from ``geometry_msgs`` - in this case, we choose ``y = 0.5``.
+We specify the pose where we want to place the object with a ``PoseStamped`` message from ``geometry_msgs`` - in this case, we choose ``y = 0.5`` in the ``"object"`` frame.
 We then pass the target pose to the stage with ``setPose``.
 Next, we use ``setMonitoredStage`` and pass it the pointer to the ``attach_object`` stage from earlier.
 This allows the stage to know how the object is attached.
 We then create a ``ComputeIK`` stage and pass it our ``GeneratePlacePose`` stage - the rest follows the same logic as above with the pick stages.